 In addition to creative writing, I work as a health writer and communications professional for nonprofit organizations.

 My healthcare and medical humanities backgrounds—and my own experiences as a patient and as a caregiver—have given me a strong interest in narrative medicine and I believe that the arts can enhance our day-to-day care delivery.
 For headshot author photos and an author bio, visit my media page.

 Ever watched that Irish movie, "The Quiet Man?”
 My home parish features in most or many of the movies scenes with John Wayne and Maureen O’Hara.
 Of course, since 1953, when the movie was made, many things have changed in modern Ireland, including the way that men—even John Wayne—treat their women.

 Boycott: The Man, the Word and Advocacy

-More significant about my home parish is this fact: We contributed the verb "boycott" to the English language and, in the 1800’s, our local land rights insurrection inspired future non-violent protests among oppressed groups across the world.
+Here’s another fact about my home parish: We contributed the verb "boycott" to the English language and, in the 1800’s, our local land rights insurrection inspired future non-violent protests among oppressed groups across the world.